cml37/Win16NabuAdapter/README.md

 Win16 version of the NABU Adapter

 # Deficiencies
-* Only supports PAK files at present
-* Doesn't implement Time segment
 * General sizing/scaling of the app
 * Add ability to save configuration